 Participants will learn how the Individuals with Disabilities Education Act (IDEA) regulations affect them in the classroom.
 Participants will review what is necessary for an Individualized Education Plan (IEP) and will review procedures for handling students who need special medical attention.
 In addition, participants will review in depth the discipline rules for IDEA students.

 This is a training that is tried and true with teachers across the nation.
 Participants will learn elements that will make a difference in their teaching and classroom management style.
 The extensive training is a very interactive presentation with practical hands-on information that participants will be able to use in the classroom the next day.

-This WVBE policy sets the requirements for the development of safe and supportive schools that provide optimum learning conditions for students and staff.
-Safety and order is the foundation of a positive school climate/culture that supports student academic achievement and personal-social development.
-This session reviews the disciplinary guidelines for student behaviors prohibited in WV schools that must be consistently addressed in order to assure the orderly, safe, drug-free, violence-, and harassment-free learning environment.
+WVBE policy sets the requirements for the development of safe and supportive schools that provide optimum learning conditions for students and staff.
+Safety and order are the foundation of a positive school climate/culture that supports student academic achievement and personal-social development.
+This session reviews the disciplinary guidelines for student behaviors prohibited in our schools that must be consistently addressed in order to assure the orderly, safe, drug-free, violence and harassment-free learning environment.

 New Teacher Basics – Rights and Responsibilities

 You have your first teaching position – now what?!
 This presentation is for teachers new to the profession/ state to learn what required policies, laws and regulations protect them and their students.
 Topics include your teaching certificate, evaluations, class size, planning periods, duty-free lunch, employee/student codes of conduct, lesson plans and much more.

 School Calendar Issues

 This session will detail the latest legislative changes affecting the school calendar, policy changes and recent practices of the WVDE, as well as ways to partner with parents and organize for sensible solutions to flawed county school calendars.